East China Jiaotong University: History

 The university lays great emphasis on international cooperation in education.
-It owns the right to recruit oversea students and has established multi-level cooperative relationships with more than 50 foreign universities and research institutions such as University of North Carolina, St Petersburg National University of Transportation and so on.
+It owns the right to recruit oversea students and has established multi-level cooperative relationships with more than 50 foreign universities and research institutions such as the University of North Carolina, St Petersburg National University of Transportation, and so on.
 They carried out various forms of cooperation in education, project research and development, course connection, credits transfer, and exchange program for teachers and students.
-Several double-degree cooperation modes such as 1 + 2 + 1, 2 + 2, 3 + 1or 3 + 2 are carried forward to meet different needs of oversea students, thus conform to international practices in both course teaching and management.
-In recent years, ECJTU has successfully held four times of "International Symposium on Innovation & Sustainability of Modern Railway", during which the first international scientific research project in Jiangxi Province was signed, along with the introduction of a series of international talents cultivation programs in disciplines such as international finance, and the admission of foreign students to pursue doctoral degrees in ECJTU.
+Several double-degree cooperation modes such as 1 + 2 + 1, 2 + 2, 3 + 1, or 3 + 2 are carried forward to meet different needs of oversea students, thus conform to international practices in both course teaching and management.
+In recent years, ECJTU has successfully held the "International Symposium on Innovation & Sustainability of Modern Railway" four times, during which the first international scientific research project in Jiangxi Province was signed, along with the introduction of a series of international talents cultivation programs in disciplines such as international finance, and the admission of foreign students to pursue doctoral degrees in ECJTU.